shimspedy/sengov/content/states/arizona/matt-gress/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Matt Gress"
-seo_title: "contact Representatives Matt Gress"
+seo_title: "contact Representative Matt Gress"
 subheader:
-     greeting: Contact Representatives Matt Gress
+     greeting: Contact Representative Matt Gress
      description: Matt Gress is a politician and a member of the Republican Party.
-He was elected to represent District 4 in the Arizona House of Representatives in 2022.
+He was elected to represent District 4 in the Arizona House of Representative in 2022.
-description: Contact Representatives Matt Gress of Arizona.
+description: Contact Representative Matt Gress of Arizona.
 Contact information for Matt Gress includes email address, phone number, and mailing address.
 image: matt-gress.jpeg
 video:
 url:  /states/arizona/matt-gress/